paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   The *Maximum Likelihood Method* or *Bayesian methods with non-informative prior* can be applied if the considered data sample is the only information used for modelling.

--   *Bayesian methods with informative prior* become relevant to combine different data samples or sources of information (Chapter 7).
+-   *Bayesian methods with informative prior* become relevant to combine different data samples or sources of information (paragraph 5).

 Other methods, e.g. the Method of Moments, can be equivalent in terms of the point estimate derived for the parameters of usual time-to-failure distributions, but require additional considerations to quantify statistical uncertainties.